Home » Bee Farm Blog » Beeswax » DIY Beeswax Christmas Ornaments

 More Ideas

 Now if you want to add even more of a folk art look to your project, be sure to read about making Blackened Beeswax Christmas Ornaments.
-It gives them a unique look.
+It gives them a unique look but can be a bit tricky

 Handmade Christmas tree ornament made from beeswax using a clay cookie mold image.